Peer Influence on West Point Cadets' Civil War Allegiances: Introduction

-We present several additional analyses to examine heterogeneity and test the robustness of our results.
-Notably, peer effects are stronger when Slave States are defined using thresholds of 5\% or 10\% slave population, suggesting that states with minimal slave populations resemble Free States in their influence.
-Moreover, peer influence is more pronounced within the same cohort than across cohorts, indicating the importance of direct, contemporaneous interactions.
-Similarly, cadets who completed their training exerted greater influence than those who did not.
+We also find that peer effects vary with political-economic background, which shapes the tradeoff inherent in the allegiance decision.
+Using slave-holding data from the 1860 Census and genealogical records from Ancestry.com and Familysearch.com, we find that among cadets from Slave States, stronger ties to slavery, proxied by a very high slave population shares in one's home state (or county) or by personal slave ownership, essentially eradicate peer influence.
+The peer effect is very large in regions and for cadets less tied to slavery.
+Moreover, slave population share emerges as a more significant proxy for political-economic background with regards to cadet's decisions than alternative measures, including county-level presence of pro- or anti-slavery religious groups and county-level voting shares for pro- and anti-slavery candidates in the 1860 presidential election.

-Because many West Point cadets in our study later emerged as significant military figures, we further examine how their wartime choices influenced their post-war trajectories.
-Employing both OLS and an instrumental variable strategy (where home state and peer exposure predict allegiance), we find that for those from Slave States, those who sided with the Union experienced lower military ranks in 1865, a diminished chance of becoming generals, and a decreased likelihood of wartime mortality.
+Our third set of analyses highlights the role of interaction in shaping peer influence.
+We find that peer effects are stronger within cohorts than across cohorts, indicating the importance of direct and contemporaneous interaction.
+Peer influence is also more pronounced among cadets who maintained continuous military careers between their graduation and the Civil War, compared with those who had returned to civilian life, suggesting that sustained embeddedness amplified interpersonal influence.
+We also track variation in cadets' likelihood of having served together in the Mexican–American War (1846–1848).
+Peer effects are stronger when cadets from Slave States had more Free-State peers with whom they shared combat experience, and weaker when their co-combatants were also from Slave States.
+Together, these findings provide suggestive evidence that peer influence operates through repeated/sustained interactions.

-The variation in cohort composition used in our main analysis does not pinpoint the mechanism through which peer influence operates.
-To probe this further, we examine variation in cadets’ likelihood of having co-fought in the Mexican-American War (1846–1848).
-We find that peer effects were stronger when slave-state cadets had more free-state peers with whom they had shared combat experience, and weaker when their co-combatants were also from Slave States.
-Due to the limited sample—restricted to slave-state cadets who graduated before 1846—the interaction estimates are sizable but imprecise.
-While not conclusive, this pattern suggests that shared formative experiences, such as fighting side-by-side, played a role in peer influence.
+In our additional analysis, we examine heterogeneity and test the robustness of our results, including tests that account for shifting political environments, peer dropouts, those not participating in the war, appointment states, and other factors.
+We also trace some of implications that cadets' decisions had on their careers and lives.
+Because many West Point cadets in our study later emerged as significant military figures, we can examine how their wartime choices influenced their post-war trajectories.
+Employing both OLS and an instrumental variable strategy (where home state and peer exposure predict allegiance), we find that for those from Slave States, those who sided with the Union experienced lower military ranks in 1865 and a diminished chance of becoming generals, but also a decreased likelihood of wartime mortality.